 If you are doing this and the pulse is not occuring as you would predict it could be due to the RESET variable.
 It can mess up your polyrhtym, but at times will do it in very musical ways.
 The best way to avoid RESET screwing you over is make sure the RESET value is the same as your RATE value.
 You could set it as ANYTHING else but unless it is a factor of your RATE value you will get occasional RESET commands executed which are in less predictable places and will create a cool kind of offset for your rhythm.
 It can be used in a very musical way if you get it right.

-External Trigger to Control Preset Movement
+External Trigger Input to Control Step Movement within a Preset

 The routing for triggers works like this at a conceptual level:

-- Vector sends timing to external module
+- Vector sends CLOCK to external module.

-- External module sends pulses or triggers back to the Vector
+- External module sends pulses or triggers back to the Vector.

-- The Vector increments the steps of your PRESET in accordance with the incoming pulses
+- The Vector increments the steps of your PRESET in accordance with the incoming pulses.

 - This creates a step based part where the steps will ONLY increment when the external module tells them to do so.